azurecrystalz/azurecrystalz.github.io/source/_posts/runrun-calamity.md

   {% bubble HiMERU %}
     That's not it! ...Anyway, to avoid any and all unnecessary trouble, Merumeru is fine. *Just* Merumeru.

     Seriously, why is it that you try to take amusement in HiMERU?
-It'd be better not treating it like a joke.
+It'd be better if you didn't treat it like a joke.
   {% endbubble %}

 ### Translation notes: